Jgilhuly/Slogo/DESIGN.md

 A huge consideration we had was how exactly to use the obeservable in our turtle classes because we ran into complications with the physical drawing of a line which requires a starting and ending point.
 If you used the observable, the view turtle would need to have the old position, but once the model turtle was changed, the view turtle would have no idea where it used to be.

-We decided to not use the observable and just have the back end turtle send information about where a line needs to be drawn/ where a turtle needs to be moved so that given original positions and new positions.
+An alternative to using the observable is to just have the back end turtle send information about where a line needs to be drawn/ where a turtle needs to be moved so that given original positions and new positions.
 This way, the front end turtle does not need to store its location, but just know have a move method, and based on if the pen is up or not, it will draw a line. <-- we are not sure about the best way mediate between these options.
 If we made commmands classes, there was also a problem where it needed to be able to modify the turtle directly, but the command class couldn't have an instance of the turtle so then what is even the purpose of the separate command class?
 Would it be appropriate of the instance of the turtle (say, View's front-end turtle) is created in the View?

 Another design element that we're considering is the use of expression trees to help interpret commands that contain subcommands (for example, fd sum 10 20).
 Ideally, the parser will be constructing one expression tree for each command.
 The expression tree will then be traversed recursively with each node in the expression tree being one sub-command.
 The final value of the command will be returned in the value of the parent node of the tree.
 Whether using this design structure is a good idea is dependent on where the parser is stored and where the tree is traversed.